 Where Italy meets Slovenia and Austria, we find the most beautiful lakes in the country, the Fusine Lakes.
-The two lakes are called Lago di Fusine Superiore and Lago di Fusine Inferiore.
-These two greenish-blue wonders are one the most iconic places of the Alps.
+The two lakes are Lago di Fusine Superiore and Lago di Fusine Inferiore.
+These two greenish-blue wonders are one the most iconic places ins the Alps.

 Plenty of people "camp out" around the lake all day.
 Families are having picnics, while the “tougher ones” go hiking in the area - as the starting point for many hiking trails is around the two lakes.

-The popularity of the lakes is also due to the fact that many Austrian and Slovenian tourists visit it all year round.
+The popularity of the lakes is also because many Austrian and Slovenian tourists visit them all year round.

 Map - Where are the Fusine Lakes?

 The lakes are located in the province of Udine, Italy.
 Territorially it belongs to Tarvisio.
 The Fusine Lakes offer a stunning view because they are located at the foot of the Mangart Mountains, one of the most majestic mountains in the Julian Alps (Alpe Giulie) and part of the natural border between Italy and Slovenia.

 - Address: 33018 Tarvisio, Province of Udine, Italy